aigerabae/dauren_gwas/redo_july.md

 plt.savefig('power_curve.png', dpi=150)
 ```

-Post-hoc power calculations at the final analytic sample size (N=164) indicated this study was adequately powered (≥80%) only to detect large-effect common variants (OR≥5, MAF≥0.45) at genome-wide significance (α=5×10⁻⁸); power to detect more modest effects (OR≤3) remained below 21% across the tested MAF range, and power for OR≤2 was negligible (<2%) regardless of allele frequency (Figure SX).
-This limits our ability to draw firm conclusions from the absence of genome-wide significant findings and supports interpreting the suggestive associations reported here (Table X) as hypothesis-generating, warranting replication in larger, independent cohorts.
+Post-hoc power calculations at the final analytic sample size (N=164) indicated this study was adequately powered (≥80%) only to detect large-effect common variants (OR≥5, MAF≥0.45) at genome-wide significance (a = 5e-8); power to detect more modest effects (OR≤3) remained below 21% across the tested MAF range, and power for OR≤2 was negligible (<2%) regardless of allele frequency (Figure SX).
+This limits our ability to draw conclusions from the absence of genome-wide significant findings and supports interpreting the suggestive associations reported here as hypothesis-generating, requiring replication in larger, independent cohorts.

 Power calculation for suggestive variants: